 I'm not sure.
-If I were to guess or go through everything in all styles and projects from the past until now I'm sure there would be at least 10 albums along with many bits and pieces of ideas and experiments.
+If I were to guess or go through everything in all styles and projects from the past until now I'm sure there would be at least 10 albums along with many bits and pieces of ideas.

-Hmmm?
-It has taken a long time to surrender to the fact that after all the learning, trial and error, experimenting and everything else, that It doesn't really matter what others think about the music or if it makes a penny or not.
-It's about the music itself and letting it be heard and be whatever it will be to anyone listening.
+It's taken a long time to surrender to the fact that after all the learning, trial and error, experimenting, investment and everything else, it doesn't matter if it makes a penny or not.
+It's about the music itself and letting it be whatever it will to whoever listens.

-It's about my own kids being able to have access to what is/was an important part of my life.
-It's about leaving what I have created musically available instead of buried away on tapes, hard drives and computers that could easily vanish one day.
+It's about my own kids being able to have access to an important part of my life by leaving what I've created musically available instead of buried away on tapes, hard drives and computers that will probably vanish one day.

-I think it's also about being satisfied with what I'm hearing during playback and move on.
-If by chance anyone enjoys a track of mine the way I have from any of the music I have enjoyed in my life, that would be a great accomplishment.
+I think it's also about being satisfied with what I'm hearing during playback and moving on.
+If by chance anyone enjoys a song of mine the way I have from any of the artists I've listened to in my life, that would be a great accomplishment.
 It's always a good feeling when you discover good new music.
-There is so much undiscovered music out there it really is insane.
+There is so much undiscovered music out there it's insane.
 But people can and do find it that hunt it down.

 In the end, it has to go no matter what.
 I am my worst critic.
 Time to let others have a go at me.
-I've been waiting over 20 years and counting for one of my favorite artists Peter Gabriel to release a new album.
-He's getting so old now I bet anyone can call him on the phone and he will fucking answer!
+I've been waiting over 20 years and counting for Peter Gabriel to release a new album.
+He's getting so old now I bet if anyone called the number on his website he'd fucking answer!
 But... love the man and still waiting.

 It's whatever it is.
 I don't think about or target anything in particular when writing.
 I usually just find a mood or tempo I feel like getting into and go with it.
 There are things that are composed and arranged certain ways once I decide on what it should or could sound like.
 There really are no rules most of the time.
 I know what I like and try to get what is in my head coming out of the speakers.